CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 ![heatmap]({{site.baseurl}}/img/course6/lesson1/heatmap.gif)

 A criticism of rainbow color gradients is that there's no natural perceived order to their colors.
-In the top color ramp below, it's easier to see that swatch 5 should come after swatch 2, because we're only slightly changing hue while ordering the colors according to brightness and saturation.
+In the top color ramp below, it's easier to see that the fifth swatch should come after the second swatch, because we're only slightly changing hue while ordering the colors according to brightness and saturation.
 Compare that to the variety of hues in a rainbow color scheme.
 The brightest color (yellow) falls near the middle of the ramp, and less-saturated colors like orange fall between more saturated colors like red and yellow.
 It takes slightly more time for your users to understand what the color values mean relative to each other in a rainbow color ramp.
 Generally though, when rainbow heatmaps are used the standard is that blue or purple means a low value and red means a high value.

 ![rainbow]({{site.baseurl}}/img/course6/lesson1/rainbow.png)